 Then, the second building is the Church and Mosque Under One Roof.
 This building is also quite impressive, especially its outstanding arch ceiling.
 It was built as a large church in the 12th century and later was turned into a smaller mosque.
 You can still see the Michrab, the Muslim praying niche, on the southern wall of the building.

 I finished my visit by climbing up to the top of the building, where there is a beautiful view of the surroundings.
 There is also a sign telling the story of the huge bathhouse located right next to the building, which was at one point also a fortress.

 Then, I had to hurry back to kibbutz Beit Guvrin to catch the bus.
 I caught it at around 1:15 PM.
-If I had missed it, I would have had to wait thee until 4:30 PM for the next bus.
+If I had missed it, I would have had to wait for three hours until 4:30 PM for the next bus.
 And that’s how I arrived at Jerusalem at around 4 PM (due to afternoon traffic).